-Mr. Masafumi Yoshikawa, the third generation President of “Yoshikawa Orimono Co., Ltd.,” says proudly, “We are a forerunner of premium jeans.
+Mr. Masafumi Yoshikawa, the third generation company president of “Yoshikawa Orimono Co., Ltd.,” says proudly, “We are a forerunner of premium jeans.
 I went to Belgium to visit spinning and trading companies, and I went to Turkey to see organic cotton fields.
 I have been to many countries for making denim.”
 Around 1897, the company was founded in Ibara City, Okayama.
-At the beginning, an indigo dye factory and textile factory were established, but around 1960, they focused their energy on textiles.
-Committed to quality, they stay sharp up even to the edges of fabrics that are to be trimmed during production.
-Mr. Yoshikawa refers to this as the characteristic persistence of a Japanese person.
+At the beginning, an indigo dye factory and textile factory were established, but around 1960, they focused their energies on textiles.
+As to demonstrate their commitment to quality, fabric is only cut at the time of production.
+Mr. Yoshikawa refers to this as the characteristic persistence of Japanese industriousness.

 “When we say the single word “denim,” some items can be mass-produced in abundance if high-speed weaving machines are used.
 But the denim made in that way is sometimes uncomfortable to wear or rough in detail.
 Even if the time required increases several-fold, good things must be made.”
 His non-negotiable spirit as a maker is reflected deeply in his eyes.